Steelhead are one of America’s most popular game fish. They taste delicious, can grow very large and are fierce fighters on the rod.

 Meanwhile, steelhead spawning has been observed at up to 58ºF.

-However, since there will be much less dissolved oxygen in water temperatures of around 60 degrees Fahrenheit, egg mortality is likely much higher than in lower temperatures of about 45 to 50ºF.
+However, since there will be much less dissolved oxygen in water temperatures between 50 and 60 degrees Fahrenheit, egg mortality is likely much higher than in lower temperatures of about 40 to 45ºF.

 Where Do Steelhead Spawn?

-As mentioned above, all steelhead spawn in freshwater rivers, streams, and creeks.
-Whether they are found in the ocean or the Great Lakes, when it’s time for the spawn, they all end up in a stream!
+As mentioned above, all steelhead spawn in freshwater rivers and creeks.
+Whether they are found in the ocean or the Great Lakes, when it’s time to get spawning, they all end up in moving water!

 Of course, many paths lead to the spawn, which is why there are so many steelhead fishing opportunities in America.

-This ranges from huge river systems that empty into the ocean to the tiniest tributaries mouthing into lakes or other rivers.
+This ranges from huge river systems that empty into the ocean to the tiniest creeks and streams.

-Steelhead (and often other trout and salmon species) will find their way to their spawning grounds, no matter how tiny a creek, how shallow the water, or how many obstacles there may be!
+Steelhead (and often other trout and salmon species) will find their way to their spawning grounds, no matter how shallow the water or how many obstacles there may be!

 What Depth Do Steelhead Spawn at?